tedsteen/nes-bundler/assets/README.md

 ## Assets needed for building

-In order to build you need two files in this directory.
+In order to build your bundle you need two files in this directory.

-A build configuration-file and a ROM-file.
+* A `build_configuration.json` with the build configuration
+* A `nes.rom` with your game

 ### Build configuration